-The primary commercial fishery conducted in and around the Lease Area is the harvesting of BSB and Whelk/Conch using pots.
+The primary commercial fishery conducted in and around the Lease Area is the harvesting of BSB and whelk/conch using pots.
 These vessels typically work from the smaller Virginia Eastern Shore ports of Cape Charles, Oyster, Willis Warf, Wachapreague and Chincoteague as well as the Virginia Beach area ports of Rudee Inlet and Lynnhaven.
 The BSB fishery is managed via a federally mandated quota system, catch/effort reporting is required, and there is a single fisherman that targets BSB with pots in the Lease Area.
 The whelk/conch fishery in federal waters, where the Lease Area exists, does not fall under any specific fishery management plan.
-Fishermen are required to be permitted to land their catch in the Commonwealth of Virginia, landings reporting are required but reporting specific location of effort is not required.
+Fishermen are required to be permitted to land their catch in the Commonwealth of Virginia, landings reporting are required but reporting specific location of fishing effort is not required.

 The BSB gear is typically fished from April into January.
-The fisherman that works this gear is known to Dominion Energy and an ongoing relationship has been established.
+The only fisherman that currently works this gear is known to Dominion Energy and an ongoing relationship has been established.
 The whelk/conch fishery typically runs from October through May in the region, and the fishery is heavily dependent on water temperature.
 Within the lease area, the whelk/conch fishing typically begins in the December timeframe, fishing will slow when water temperatures decrease in the February timeframe and will then pick up again in the Spring as water temperatures warm.
-Most of the whelk/conch fishermen also fish blue crab in the Chesapeake Bay and, as a consequence, whelk/conch fishing typically ends prior to the opening of blue crab season in April.
-There are a limited number of fishermen that fish whelk/conch in the lease area, and most are known to Dominion Energy; direct outreach and relationship building is ongoing.
+Most of the whelk/conch fishermen also fish blue crab in the Chesapeake Bay and, as a consequence, whelk/conch fishing typically winds down prior to the opening of blue crab season in April.
+There are a small number of fishermen (~8-12 vessels in any given year) that fish whelk/conch in the lease area, and most are known to Dominion Energy; direct outreach, identification of new entrants into the fishery, and relationship building is ongoing.

-Other commercial fishing gear types that work outside the Lease Area, but along the planned export cable route(s), include bottom tending gillnets targeting spiny dogfish and shrimp trawling.
+Other commercial fishing gear types that work outside the Lease Area, but along the planned export cable route(s), include bottom tending gillnets targeting spiny dogfish (Squalus acanthias) and shrimp trawling.
+Shrimp means any native penaeid shrimp species including white shrimp (Penaeus setiferus), brown shrimp (Penaeus aztecus), pink shrimp (Penaeus duorarum) or the nonnative tiger shrimp (Penaeus monodon).
 The spiny dogfish fishery is a federally managed, quota driven fishery that will typically run from November through April, closing when the quota allocation for the Commonwealth of Virginia is reached, which can be as early as March.
 Fishermen operating along the export cable route off Virginia Beach will typically work from the ports of Lynnhaven and Rudee Inlet.

-Although trawling is prohibited within the 3-nautical mile limit of the Virginia Commonwealth, a small scale beam trawl fishery for shrimp has been authorized in 2021.
-This fishery is tightly managed and currently restricted in space to remain south of the planned export cable route(s).
-Outside of 3-nautical miles, within federal waters, large, twin-rigged, shrimp trawlers have begun working from November through December.
+Although trawling is prohibited within the 3-nautical mile limit of the Virginia Commonwealth, a small-scale beam trawl fishery for shrimp was authorized in 2021.
+This fishery is tightly managed by the Virginia Marine Resource Commission and most effort has remained south of the planned export cable route(s).
+Outside of 3-nautical miles, within federal waters, larger, single or twinrigged, shrimp otter trawlers have been observed working from November through December.
 The shrimp fishing season is largely water temperature dependent and fishing seasons may vary slightly.
 Some trawling for spiny dogfish may also take place along the planned export cable route(s), outside 3-nautical miles.